Pediatric Nurse Practitioner Career Overview

 American Nurses AssociationANA serves as a resource for all nurses, including pediatric NPs.
 ANA's website features a community discussion board, career center, and professional development resources like free webinars and discounted continuing education courses online.
 Members receive the American Nurse journal monthly and can access professional liability insurance and student loan repayment assistance.

-National Black Nurse Practitioner AssociationNBNPA seeks to empower APRNs of color with news briefs, online networking and educational events, job listings, and provider and preceptor directories.
+National Black Nurse Practitioner AssociationNBNPA seeks to empower advanced practice nurses of color with news briefs, online networking and educational events, job listings, and provider and preceptor directories.
 Members also receive a $10 discount on AANP membership, legislative updates, and continuing education opportunities.
 Free monthly meetings take place in the Houston area.

 Institute of Pediatric NursingIPN conducts research in pediatric nursing and advocates for pediatric nursing organizations, pediatric nurses, and children's hospitals.
 Anyone can access its website and materials free of charge; IPN does not impose membership fees.
 IPN's online information includes news articles, nursing student resources, and links to continuing education resources.